Skip to content

 2. Identify queries with spend but zero conversions.
 Look for patterns: informational intent (“how to,” “what is”), competitor names, job seekers (“careers,” “salary”), and geographic mismatches.

-4. Create a shared negative keyword list for universal exclusions (competitors, jobs, free, DIY) and apply it to all search campaigns.
+4. Create a shared negative keyword list for universal exclusions and attach it to all search campaigns.

 5. Set a calendar reminder to review search terms every two weeks for the first 90 days, then monthly.